 According to the CNCF Cloud Native Definition v1.0, “… These techniques enable loosely coupled systems that are resilient, manageable, and observable.
 Combined with robust automation, they allow engineers to make high-impact changes frequently and predictably with minimal toil.”
 To put it simply: Your software deployments should be so boring and so well-exercised that you almost forget they’re happening all the time.

-When starting your cloud journey, one of the current best practices is to set up a Landing Zone that provides:
+When starting your cloud journey, software consultants everywhere agree that it’s best practice to set up a cloud Landing Zone that provides:

 - An automated method for partitioning your cloud account into discrete, sandboxed areas

 - A unified security model for controlling access to these accounts based on your organization’s single sign-on solution

 - Logging and auditing capabilities to monitor the overall integrity of your sandboxed areas